Mastering Vocabulary: A Deep Dive into Level E Unit 5

 -

 Etymology: Understanding the root words, prefixes, and suffixes of these words significantly enhances understanding.
-Recognizing common Latin and Greek roots will unlock the meaning of many seemingly complex words.
+Recognizing common Latin and Greek roots will access the meaning of many seemingly complex words.

 -

-Contextual Learning: Instead of focusing solely on definitions, read sentences and passages that utilize these words.
-Pay close attention to how they are used in different contexts to understand their nuances.
+Contextual Learning: Instead of focusing solely on definitions, read sentences and passages that make use of these words.
+Pay close attention to how they are used in different contexts to understand their nuances That alone is useful..

 -